camilla-eldridge/SNP-Ranger/README.md

 		USAGE: mauve_to_snps.py Exported_SNPS.txt  first_gbk_file > snps.txt

-Note that this won't be foolproof for mis-annotations!....always check the sequence..
+Note that this won't be foolproof for mis-annotations!....always check the alignment..

 Output looks like: